 This weekend, the European Commission announced that the negotiations with Mexico to "modernise" their Free Trade Agreement have been concluded.
 A key feature of the “modernisation” process is the inclusion of a controversial investment protection chapter with the same characteristics as the one recently included in the Canada-EU trade agreement (CETA).

-Latin American and Caribbean (LAC) countries are among the most affected by the investment arbitration system worldwide, representing 28.6% of all known investor-state disputes around the world.
-In particular, Argentina, Venezuela, Mexico, Ecuador, Bolivia and Peru accounts for 77.3% of the total number of claims against LAC countries.
+How fair is the investment arbitration system in Latin American and Caribbean (LAC) countries?
+Are investor-state disputes balanced between national and corporate interests?
+LAC countries are among the most affected by the investment arbitration system, representing 28.6% of all known investor-state disputes around the world.
+In particular, Argentina, Venezuela, Mexico, Ecuador, Bolivia and Peru account for 77.3% of the total number of claims against LAC countries.
+Analysis shows that the system so far heavily favours corporate interests.
 Investors have won in 70% of the cases brought against LAC countries.
 As a result, LAC States have already had to pay foreign companies 20.6 billion USD, which could cover Bolivia’s budget for health and education for four whole years.

 As the signing of the EU-Myanmar Investment Protection Agreement (IPA) draws near, concerns over the secrecy surrounding the agreement’s negotiations and the risks it poses abound, alongside many myths about its potential benefits.

 On 16 May, Ecuador became the fifth country to terminate all its Bilateral investment treaties (BIT).
 Why did it make this decision?
 TNI researcher Cecilia Olivet, and president of the Ecuadorian Citizens Commission that audited the country’s investment protection treaties, shares her insider perspective.